 Broccolini’s florets might be smaller, but its stalks are longer – and they’re tender.
 This means there’s more for you to eat!

 This roasted broccolini has clean and simple flavors.
-Use this side dish if the goal is to highlight the steak in all its glory.
+It’s the perfect side dish to highlight the steak in all its glory.

 If you think scalloped potatoes are the king of baked potato dishes, I beg to differ.
-I see your scalloped potatoes, and raise you these potatoes au gratin.
+I see your scalloped potatoes and raise you potatoes au gratin.

-Also called Dauphinoise Potatoes, it’s a French dish made of thinly sliced potatoes, butter, cream, and cheese.
+Also known as Dauphinoise Potatoes, this French potato side dish is made with thinly sliced potatoes, butter, cream, and cheese.

-It’s not just the flavors, though.
-The texture that the layered potatoes create is also as equally epic as the taste.
+Not only that, the texture of the layered potatoes is also as epic as the taste.